Crafts That Double as Lesson Reminders

 Have kids make cards with encouraging verses or reminders that they can put in their lunch boxes or backpacks.

-Point is they have physical reminder of God's love when they're away from church and family.
+Point is they have a physical reminder of God's love when they're away from church and family.

 Window Clings for Car Rides